CodyReichert/awesome-cl/README.md

 see also:

 * (NEW! as of May, 2023) [ocicl](https://github.com/ocicl/ocicl) - a new and experimental alternative to Quicklisp, built on tools from the world of containers.
 [MIT][200].
+* [trivial-system-loader](https://github.com/atgreen/trivial-system-loader) -  A system installation/loading abstraction for Common Lisp.
+  * play nice with people using another library manager than Quicklisp: instead of hard-coding `(ql:quickload :mysystem)`, use `(tsl:load-system :mysystem)`. tsl:load-system will first try to use ocicl if available, then quicklisp, then plain asdf:load-system.

 might help: